infoforcefeed/OlegDB/README.md

 Documentation
 =============

-Documentation exists primarily on the [the website](https://olegdb.org/documentation.html), but also in the [./docs](./docs/) directory.
+Documentation exists primarily on the [the website](https://olegdb.org/documentation.html).

 Roadmap
 =======